County Map of Funding

 Timing of the data:

-Section 1512 of the Recovery Act mandates quarterly reporting for certain Recovery Act programs.
-The data displayed on this map reflects Preliminary data through the Section 1512 December 2013 quarter end and December 2013 data for federal programs not subject to the Section 1512 reporting.
-This map will be updated as new quarterly data becomes available.
+Section 1512 of the Recovery Act mandated quarterly reporting for certain Recovery Act programs.
+The data displayed on this map reflects Final data through the Section 1512 December 2013 quarter end and December 2013 data for federal programs not subject to the Section 1512 reporting.

 Geographic boundaries are approximations and not to be used for navigation or any use other than charting the data.